context-hub/docs/docs/modifiers/aliases.md

 # Modifier Aliases

-Context Generator supports defining reusable modifier configurations through aliases.
+**CTX** supports defining reusable modifier configurations through aliases.
 This allows you to define common modifier configurations once and reference them by name throughout your configuration, reducing duplication and improving maintainability.
 ``